Skip to main content

 Seasonal Consideration

-Stone and metal ornaments really earn their keep from November to March when everything else in the garden has died back.
+Stone and metal ornaments really earn their keep from November to March when everything else has died back.
 That's 5 months where your ornament is the only source of visual structure.
 Position your main piece where it'll be visible against bare branches and empty beds.
-Water features should be drained or fitted with a frost guard if temperatures drop below -5°C in your area.
+Water features should be drained or fitted with a frost guard if temperatures drop below -5°C.

 Are your garden ornaments frost-proof for UK winters?